Advertisment

 While each of these building blocks is important, the real value is in being able to integrate them and manage the cross-business contingencies and dependencies of a large-scale digital initiative.
 The digital revolution has given birth to an interconnected world that binds customers, employees, managers, and systems together in a network of unprecedented complexity and opportunity.
 Making sense of those connections and building value requires a new interdisciplinary model of work that is redefining how companies succeed today.

-mckinsey process-automation data-and-analytics
+process-automation data-and-analytics mckinsey

 Advertisment